Levels of responsibility: Level 4 - Enable

 Leadership

-• Maintains an awareness of emerging practices and their application and takes responsibility for driving own and team members’ development opportunities.
+- Maintains an understanding of emerging practices and their application and takes responsibility for driving own and team members’ development opportunities.

 Digital mindset